emoodyv/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 This research is at the behest of a play writer named Louise.
-She launched a campaign on Kickstarter for her play named Fever.
+She launched a campaign on Kickstarter for her play named _Fever_.
 So far that campaign has come close to its fundraising goal.
 Therefore, Louise wants to use data analytics in order to explore the correlation between successful projects and factors such as lunch date and fundraising goal.

 ### Purpose
 The purpose of this project was to analyze a plethora of Kickstarter projects in order to observe how well theater play fundraising campaigns fared.